AlphaGenes/AlphaPeel-Fortran/docs/source/index.rst

 Dosage file
 -----------

 The dosage file gives the expected allele dosage for the alternative (or minor) allele for each individual.
-The first value in each line is the individual ID.
+The first value in each line is the individual id.
 The remaining values are the allele dosages at each loci.

 Example: ::